AI Speech Therapy: SLPs at the center of clinical decisions

 Some tools such as YoodliElsaSpeak or Duolingo can offer pronunciation feedback using AI-powered speech transcription tools though these are not designed to be clinically effective speech therapy tools, more so accent correction or foreign language fluency improvements.

-Future Potential of AI in Speech Therapy
+Future Promise of AI Speech Therapy

 ASHA predicts that someday AI will be used for: